cavazzatommaso/Todo-Web-App/README.md

 # Todo Web App

 This is an easy Todo Web application working with my-sql and php.
+I use this app in a local server to remind me what to do.
+You can add to this web-app the Weather-App.

 # How i can use it?